 If you are a California taxpayer, you will be paying for this project through water bonds.
 Water exporters do not have to pay for the environmental damage that will result from operation of the tunnels.
 The State plans to use the 2014 Water Bond (Prop 1) to fund the CA Eco Restore plan to make urban users pay to mitigate damage caused by water exporters.

 Our Public Records Act request discovered an unreleased economic analysis for the project that would require a taxpayer subsidy:

 Associated Press: California water tunnels would need US funding, analyst says

 The Delta has problems, but the “CA Water Fix” tunnels are a 20th century idea that won’t fix them.
 It won’t produce more water, more reliable supplies, or improved conditions for the environment in the Delta.
 Click here to see our better solution and our fact sheet addressing earthquake myths.

 First, get involved with our campaign!
 Write letters to the editor, make calls to the Governor and your state and federal elected officials, sign up for e-mail alerts from our website, and follow us on social media.
-You could also make a donation to help our grassroots campaign from our website, by calling our office (209) 475-9550, or by sending a check to 42 N. Sutter Street, Suite 506, Stockton, CA 95202.
+You could also make a donation to help our grassroots campaign from our website, or by sending a check to 515 E Main St, Stockton, CA 95202.
 Get more informed or detailed/technical reports on the tunnels plan by checking out our FAQs & Research section.